magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 *	Dramatically reduced downtime during deployment to a staging or production system.
 *	New method to manage sensitive data (such as payment gateway passwords) without storing them on the file system, database, or source control.
-*	Improved method to manage system-specific configuration data (such as store locale settings and minification settings) in a new configuration file, `app/etc/config.local.php`, which is in source control.
+*	Improved method to manage system-specific configuration data (such as store locale settings and file optmization settings) in a new configuration file, `app/etc/config.local.php`, which is in source control.

 ### Performance improvements
 We achieve performance improvements by moving static view file generation from the deployment phase to the _build_ phase.
 The build phase doesn't affect your site's downtime; the time required to create CSS files, images, and so on, happens before the site deploys.